OWASP/owasp-summit-2017/Outcomes/Threat-Model/Threat-Model-Owasp-Pages.md

 Consider whether it's a greenfield project or an existing product, and development and release model (waterfall or agile).

 Legacy products:
--- have to accept that it's not realistic to do a full TM; baseline the existing situation -- new changes have to be threat-modeled against current state/situation bring legacy components into scope only as part of changes
+-- Have to accept that it's not realistic to do a full TM; baseline the existing situation -- New changes have to be threat-modeled against current state/situation bring legacy components into scope only as part of changes

 Greenfield projects:
 -- Can start from scratch, architects decompose the application